wirt-ee/wirt-ee.github.io/docs/logbook/ceph-nautilus-to-pacific/index.md

     # all monitors separately
     systemctl restart ceph-mon.target

-One artifact of the era: the old ssh orchestrator plugin still installed — octopus wants cephadm or nothing, and this estate chose nothing:
+One artifact of the era: the old ssh orchestrator plugin still installed — octopus wants cephadm or nothing, and this environment chose nothing:

     apt-get remove ceph-mgr-ssh
     systemctl restart ceph-mgr.target